Quivers with potentials for Grassmannian cluster algebras: Quivers with potentials of Grassmannian cluster algebras

-\begin{Theorem} For each IQP $(\overline{Q},F,\overline{W})$ of the Grassmannian cluster algebra, the Jacobian algebra $\mathcal{P}(\overline{Q},F,\overline{W})$ is finite dimensional. \end{Theorem} \begin{proof} Since the Jacobi-finiteness of a IQP is invariant under the IQP-mutations, we only prove this for the initial IQP $(\overline{Q}_{ini},F,\overline{W}_{ini})$.
-We have to prove that if the length of a cycle is large enough, then the cycle belongs to the Jacobian ideal.
+\begin{Theorem} For each QP $(Q,W)$ of the Grassmannian cluster algebra, the Jacobian algebra $\mathcal{P}(Q,W)$ is finite dimensional. \end{Theorem} \begin{proof} Since the Jacobi-finiteness of an QP is invariant under QP-mutations, we only prove this for the initial QP $(Q_{\textrm{ini}},W_{\textrm{ini}})$.
+We have to prove that if the length of a cycle $l$ is large enough, then the cycle belongs to the Jacobian ideal.